-A lack of basic animal wellness services has led to uncontrolled growth of dog populations across Northern Canada.
+A lack of access to basic animal wellness services, such as veterinarians and spay/neuter services, has contributed to uncontrolled growth of dog populations across Northern Canada.

 Did you know?